it-incubator/musicfun-api/CONTRIBUTING.md

 # Contributing

-## Как внести вклад
+## How to contribute

-### Вопросы по использованию
+### Questions about usage
 → [Discussions (Q&A)](https://github.com/it-incubator/musicfun-api/discussions/categories/q-a)

-### Баги и фичи
+### Bugs and features
-→ [Issues](https://github.com/it-incubator/musicfun-api/issues) (используйте формы Bug report / Feature request)
+→ [Issues](https://github.com/it-incubator/musicfun-api/issues) (use Bug report / Feature request forms)

-### Уязвимости безопасности
+### Security vulnerabilities
 → [Security Policy](SECURITY.md)

-## Правила
+## Rules

-### Коммиты
+### Commits
-- Осмысленные сообщения коммитов
+- Meaningful commit messages
-- Связывайте PR с issue через `Fixes #123` или `Closes #123`
+- Link PRs to issues via `Fixes #123` or `Closes #123`
-- Используйте conventional commits: `feat:`, `fix:`, `docs:`, `style:`, `refactor:`, `test:`, `chore:`
+- Use conventional commits: `feat:`, `fix:`, `docs:`, `style:`, `refactor:`, `test:`, `chore:`

-### Релизы и версионирование
+### Releases and versioning
 - SemVer (Semantic Versioning)
-- Breaking changes помечаем ярлыком `breaking`
+- Mark breaking changes with `breaking` label
-- Релиз-ноты в формате:
+- Release notes format:
   - 🚨 Breaking changes
   - ✨ Features
   - 🐞 Fixes
   - 📚 Documentation

-### Код
+### Code
-- Следуйте существующим соглашениям по стилю
+- Follow existing style conventions
-- Добавляйте тесты для новых функций
+- Add tests for new features
-- Обновляйте документацию при изменении API
+- Update documentation when changing API

-## Процесс
+## Process

-1. Создайте issue для обсуждения изменений
+1. Create an issue to discuss changes
-2. Форкните репозиторий
+2. Fork the repository
-3. Создайте ветку для ваших изменений
+3. Create a branch for your changes
-4. Внесите изменения
+4. Make changes
-5. Добавьте тесты
+5. Add tests
-6. Убедитесь, что все тесты проходят
+6. Ensure all tests pass
-7. Создайте Pull Request
+7. Create a Pull Request
-8. Опишите изменения в PR описании
+8. Describe changes in PR description

-## Поддержка
+## Support

-Если у вас есть вопросы по процессу контрибьюции, создайте issue или задайте вопрос в Discussions.
+If you have questions about the contribution process, create an issue or ask in Discussions.